-Tapestry Chateau Unesco Alexandre Lamoureux Destination AngersWelcome to Angers, a destination where history, heritage and exceptional natural beauty blend harmoniously.
-Come and enjoy the mild September days in Angers over the weekend.
+Tapestry Chateau Unesco Alexandre Lamoureux Destination AngersWelcome to Angers, with its wonderful blend of history, heritage and natural beauty.
+The mild September days are the perfect time to spend a weekend in Angers.

-At 103 metres in length, this monumental work is the largest surviving set of medieval tapestries in the world.
-Dating from the 14th century, it was commissioned by Duke Louis I of Anjou and illustrates the Apocalypse according to Saint John.
-But rest assured, there’s no end of the world on the horizon here, just an explosion of incredible colour and detail that will leave you speechless.
+This monumental work is the largest surviving set of medieval tapestries in the world.
+Dating back to the fourteenth century, it was commissioned by Louis I, Duke of Anjou, and depicts the apocalypse according to Saint John the Divine.
+But rest assured, the end of the world doesn’t await you here: just an explosion of colours and incredible details that are sure to leave you speechless.

-Since May 2023, the Apocalypse Tapestry has beenlisted on UNESCO’s Memory of the World Register, alongside the Declaration of the Rights of Man and of the Citizen and General de Gaulle’s Appeal of June 18, 1940.
+The Apocalypse Tapestry was added to the UNESCO Memory of the World list in May 2023, giving it a place alongside the Declaration of the Rights of Man and of the Citizen and Charles de Gaulle’s Appeal of 18 June 1940.

 A group of friends visiting the Château d'Angers National Estate